Explore Docker Desktop

 The Volumes view displays a list of volumes and allows you to easily create and delete volumes and see which ones are being used.
 For more information, see Explore volumes.

-The Learning center view helps you get started with quick in-app walkthroughs and other resources for learning about Docker.
+Access the Learning center from the Dashboard header.
+It helps you get started with quick in-app walkthroughs and provides other resources for learning about Docker.

 For a more detailed guide about getting started, see Get started.